 Events & Experiences for 2020

-We will be teeing off our 2020 golf season with a calendar of events that will include fun competitions including nearest the pin, longest drive, target challenge, skins challenges and last man standing events whilst playing on courses played on both the European and USPGA Tours including all 4 courses on the golf majors.
+We will be teeing off the 2020 golf season with a calendar of events that will include fun competitions including nearest the pin, longest drive, target challenge, skins challenges and last man standing events held on courses played on the European and PGA Tours plus the courses for all 4 majors.

 The 84th Masters will tee off the major season once again at Augusta National when Tiger Woods will return as defending champion.
 With his five green jackets, he can finally catch Jack Nicklaus in at least one of his major golf pursuits, as Nicklaus holds the record with six Masters titles.